ItsAJ517/coding-journey/python/2025/September 2025/reflections_september2025.md

 In the past few months, I have made a personal finance tracker.
+The program can be found in the folder 'Personal Finance Tracker'.